AristaFederal/Newsletter/docs/index.md

 If you missed our July 10th webinar, “Arista Acquires VeloCloud SD-WAN,” the recording is now available on YouTube.
 In this session, our experts explore how VeloCloud enhances Arista’s ability to deliver unified, zero-touch networking with integrated security.
 Learn how VeloCloud’s cloud-delivered SD-WAN is transforming the modern WAN—empowering organizations to build agile, resilient, and secure branch architectures for the future.

-🎥 Watch the replay here: https://www.youtube.com/watch?v=R74pG9OtTts
+🎥 Watch the replay here: <a href="https://www.youtube.com/watch?v=R74pG9OtTts">https://www.youtube.com/watch?v=R74pG9OtTts</a>

 We welcome your feedback on the newsletter.
 If you have any ideas on what you want to see, please reach out to fed@aristafederal.com.